 Professor Ross Dowling OAM is a passionate advocate of tourism in Western Australia.
-He is Foundation Professor of Tourism, School of Business & Law, Edith Cowan University.
+He is Foundation Professor of Tourism in the School of Business & Law at Edith Cowan University.
 Internationally he is an Advisor, UNESCO Global Geoparks; Member, World Commission on Protected Areas; Co-founder, International Cruise Research Society; Board Member, Indian Ocean Tourism Organisation, and Co-founder of the Global Geotourism Conferences.

 In Australia he is Co-founder and Life Member of Ecotourism Australia, Advisor to the Australian Cruise Association, and Member, Geotourism Standing Committee, Geological Society of Australia.
 In Western Australia he is Chair of both the Cruise Western Australia Committee and the Great South West Edge National Landscape Steering Committee.
-In addition he is a Board Member of Australia’s Coral Coast, Life Member of FACET, and Council Member, Royal Automobile Club.
+In WA he is Vice President, Royal Automobile Club, Board Member of Australia’s Coral Coast, Member of the Conservation and Parks Commission, Ambassador, WA Parks Foundation, and Life Member of FACET.
 He is a Director of Ideology Pty Ltd which provides advice for the tourism industry in a number of countries around the world.